Central New York Humanities Corridor

-The 2018-19 CNY Humanities Corridor proposal period is now open.
-We welcome proposals from faculty at Syracuse University, Cornell University, the University of Rochester, the schools of the New York Six Liberal Arts Consortium, and Le Moyne College for new and existing working groups in each of our eight research clusters.
+The 2019-20 CNY Humanities Corridor proposal period is now open.
+We welcome proposals from faculty at Syracuse University, Cornell University, the University of Rochester, the schools of the New York Six Liberal Arts Consortium, Le Moyne College, and the Rochester Institute of Technology for new and existing working groups in each of our eight research clusters.

 - Digital Humanities (DH)

 - Working groups must include coordinators from at least two Corridor institutions;